bdthinh/airlala-ui/README.md

 > And I should be able to go to TOS, FAQ,... page

 **<a name="view-requests-scenario">VIEW REQUESTS</a>**

 > Given I logged in as traveller
 > And I am at Requests page
 > Then I should be able to view my requests
 > And I should be able to request gifts
 > When I request gift
 > Then I should be forward to REQUEST page

+**<a name="request-gifts-scenario">REQUEST GIFTS</a>**

+> Given I logged in as traveller
+> And I just action request gifts in VIEW REQUESTS page
+> Then I should be forward to REQUEST page
+> Then I should see a lot of criteria to get the gifts recommendation: receiver's `name`, `age`, `sex`, `photo`, `phone`, `styles`, and `interests`; gift by `occasion`; `relationship` with receiver; `priceRange` of gifts; and even `details` about the gifts or occasion to gift
+> And after I choose/ fill in all of criteria
+> Then my request should be created and processed
+> And I only need to wait the recommendation
+> And I would be forwarded to VIEW REQUESTS page

+**<a name="view-request-status-scenario">VIEW REQUEST STATUS</a>**

+> Given I logged in as traveller
+> And I am at VIEW REQUESTS page
+> Then I should be able to view my request status
+> When I click on REQUEST to view request status
+> Then I should be forwarded to REQUEST STATUS page
+> And I should see the information and status of my request: request gifts to whom, request is in `LOOKING`, `GIFTS READY`, `ORDERED`, `SHIPPING`, or `DELIVERED`

+**<a name="view-gifts-scenario">VIEW GIFTS WHEN REQUEST'S GIFTS ARE READY</a>**

+> Given I requested gifts
+> And I am waiting for the recommendation
+> When the recommendation is ready
+> Then I should be notified that GIFTS ARE READY
+> Then I should be able to view the recommendation
+> When I click on `GIFTS ARE READY` REQUEST
+> Then I should be forwarded to PRODUCTS page
+> And I should see a list of products with images, description in details, and price
+> And I should be able to check them out directly

+**<a name="checkout-scenario">CHECKOUT</a>**

+> Given I am at PRODUCT page
+> When I choose a product to check it out
+> Then I should see a cart with my items inside
+> And I should see the quantity and current price of each items along with total cost
+> Then I should see the CONFIRM ORDER action

+**<a name="confirm-order-scenario">CONFIRM ORDER</a>**

+> Given I checked out some items
+> When I choose action CONFIRM ORDER
+> Then my order should be locked with quantity and price of each item in order IN AN AMOUNT OF TIME
+> And I should be fowarded to PAYMENT page to put in shipping address and choose kind of payment
+> When I fill in all of fields
+> Then my order should be created and processed
+> And I should be forward to REQUEST DETAILS page

+**<a name="additional-checkout-scenario">ADDITIONAL CHECKOUT</a>**

+> Given I finished ordering items
+> And I have desire to order more items from old recommendation
+> When I am at VIEW REQUESTS page
+> Then I should be able to VIEW PRODUCTS of any request
+> And I can make other checkouts and confirmation